Gralite21/Gralite21/README.md

 But thats the future and currently I have no knowledge at all

-I will mainly use Github to keep track of my progress and to show of my work to friends
+I will mainly use Github to keep track of my progress and to show off my work to friends

 Currently learning:  JavaScript and Blender